lcorso1234/LarryCorso/SECURITY.md

 ## Overview

-This document outlines the comprehensive security measures implemented to protect the Larry Corso website against malicious attacks and unauthorized access.
+This document outlines the comprehensive security measures implemented to protect the Pluto Smoke website against malicious attacks and unauthorized access.

 ## Security Layers Implemented